Lease Under Transfer of Property Act

 4. By Merger.

-Meeting of one interests with another interests.
-When a limited interest becomes absolute interest, there is a merger.
+Meeting of one’s interests with another’s interests.
+When a limited interest becomes an absolute interest, there is a merger.

-If the landlord makes gift or sells the tenanted house to the tenant.
-The tenant does not remain a tenant, he becomes the owner of the house.
+For Example, If the landlord makes a gift or sells the tenanted house to the tenant.
+The tenant does not remain a tenant.
+He becomes the owner of the house.

 5. By express surrender.

-Surrender is opposite of merger.
-In a merger a larger interest is merged with smaller interest.
+Surrender is the opposite of a merger.
+In a merger, a larger interest is merged with smaller interest.

-Where a tenant vacates the premises before expiry of the term, the lease ends.
+For Example, Where a tenant vacates the premises before the expiry of the term, the lease ends.

 6. By implied surrender.

 When a lessee accepts from the lessor a new lease of the same property which is already leased to him, there is implied surrender of the earlier lease, and a new lease is formed.